 Moisturize, Moisturize, Moisturize

 The supple, soft texture of your skin owes itself to the water content.
 Your skin produces an oily substance called sebum which forms a protective barrier and stops it from losing water.8 But as we’ve seen, things like harsh soaps and dry winter air can strip this protective layer and interfere with your skin’s ability to retain water.
 The result is unsightly, irritating dry skin.
-Moisturizing plays a vital part in taking care of dry skin.
-And there’s a whole lot of natural solutions you can use instead of expensive, chemical-laden products.
+Moisturizing plays a vital part in taking care of

 1. Apply Petroleum Jelly